-- Apply legal and ethical principles in business decision making.
-(Ethics and Personal Responsibility) - Obtain information related to the profession using traditional and electronic sources.
-(Information Competency) - Synthesize information into a written or oral business report.
-(Information Competency) - Use efficient and effective oral and written communication skills.
-(Communication) - Analyze a business situation and recommend a solution or plan for improvement.
-(Critical Thinking) - Analyze data and prepare common business and personal financial reports (Computational Skills) - Demonstrate ability to acknowledge and act with sensitivity toward the diverse customs, beliefs, and lifestyles that exist within the college and the business environment.
-(Global Awareness and Valuing Diversity) - Prepare a human relations profile analyzing current interpersonal skills and developing plans for improvement.
-(Self-Awareness and Interpersonal Skills)
+- Apply legal and ethical principles in business decision making. - Obtain information related to the profession using traditional and electronic sources, and synthesize the information into a written or oral business report. - Analyze a business situation and recommend a solution or plan for improvement. - Analyze data and prepare common business and personal financial reports. - Demonstrate ability to acknowledge and act with sensitivity toward the diverse customs, beliefs, and lifestyles that exist within the college and the business environment.